darkwhispering/Simple-Instagram-Embed/readme.txt

 3. Plugin settings, select embed size

 == Changelog ==

+= 1.2.1 =
+* Fixed issue with image urls containing a dash not beeing embeded properly
+* Tested on WP 3.8.0

 = 1.2.0 =
 * Changed method to add the embed.
 Plugin now use wordpress wp_embed_register_handler insteada of a add_filter on the_content